Exploiting Features and Logits in Heterogeneous Federated Learning: Introduction

 Data-free knowledge distillation is a new approach to complete the distillation process without the training data, which is appropriate for FL.
-The basic idea is to optimize noise inputs to minimize the distance to prior knowledge \cite{DFKD}.
+The basic idea is to optimize noise inputs to minimize the distance to prior knowledge \citep{nayak2019zero}.
 Some studies also tried to utilize data-free knowledge distillation in FL.
-FedGen\cite{FedGen} uses a generator to simulate the latent features of all the clients.
+FedGen \citep{zhu2021data} uses a generator to simulate the latent features of all the clients.
 The simulated features are given as prior knowledge of the clients.
 Then, the client models are updated using their private datasets and these features, though it could be difficult to get a well-trained generator.
-FedHe\cite{FedHe} focuses on the logits obtained by the client training process.
+FedHe \citep{chan2021fedhe} focuses on the logits obtained by the client training process.
 The server averages these logits, which will be used in the next training round of the clients.
-FedGKT\cite{GKT} also does not use a public dataset in the server, but its inference process involves both the clients and the server.
+FedGKT \citep{he2020group} also does not use a public dataset in the server, but its inference process involves both the clients and the server.
 The former part of a neural network is conserved in the clients, while the latter is saved in the server.
 However, this approach drags the speed of a training process and requires additional communication bandwidths during inference.

 Except for the methods based on KD, some methods utilize sub-models to handle the system heterogeneity in FL.
 The clients deploy sub-models from the largest model and train the sub-models based on their local datasets.
-HeteroFL\cite{HeteroFL} derives different sizes of local models from one large capable neural network model.
-SlimFL\cite{SlimFL} incorporated width-adjustable slimmable neural network (SNN) architectures into FL, which can tune the widths of local neural networks.
-In \cite{FjORD}, FjORD tailored model widths to clients' capabilities by leveraging Ordered Dropout and a self-distillation methodology.
+HeteroFL \citep{diao2021heterofl} derived different sizes of local models from one large capable neural network model.
+SlimFL \citep{baek2022joint} incorporated width-adjustable slimmable neural network (SNN) architectures into FL, which can tune the widths of local neural networks.
+In \citep{horvath2021fjord}, FjORD tailored model widths to clients' capabilities by leveraging Ordered Dropout and a self-distillation methodology.
+ScaleFL \citep{ilhan2023scalefl} train the splitted client models with cross-entropy and KL-divergence loss.
+FedASA \citep{deng2024fedasa} uses adaptive model aggregation to handle non-IID data and system heterogeneity.
+InCoFL \citep{chan2023internal} introduces the gaps in heterogeneous FL, and three splitting methods based on convex optimization to address the gradient divergence problem in heterogeneous FL.
 However, the size of each local model is restricted by the largest neural network model, which means the architecture must be the same except for the number of parameters in each layer.

 To support system heterogeneity and avoid the problems mentioned above, we propose a novel data-free method called \textbf{Felo} and its extension called \textbf{Velo}, which do not require the public dataset or utilize sub-models.
 The relations among mid-level features, logits, and the architecture of a client model are shown in \figurename~\ref{fig_client_models}.
 Felo refers to mid-level \textbf{Fe}atures and \textbf{lo}gits from the client training processes as the exchanged knowledge.
 At the beginning of Felo, the clients train their models based on their private data and collect the mid-level features and logits from the data according to their class labels.
 These mid-level features and logits are then transmitted to a server.
 The server aggregates this information according to their class labels.
 Finally, this server sends these aggregated features and logits back to clients, which will be utilized to train the client models.
 The server also aggregates the weights from client models with the same architectures.
 Throughout the entire process, we assume that the clients have heterogeneous model architectures, which Felo successfully handles the situation.